-Members of the City of Kirkland team assigned to widening 124th Avenue Northeast are consulting with businesses along the corridor this month to understand how design proposals would affect them.
+Members of the City of Kirkland team assigned to widening 124th Avenue Northeast are planning an open house in January 2019.

 The re-designed corridor will feature two lanes in each direction, as well as wide sidewalks and sidewalk-level bicycle lanes.

 Kirkland's leaders consider 124th Avenue Northeast a fundamental component of a walking and bicycling route that transcends all four quadrants of the Totem Lake Urban Center.

 To participate in the design process for the 124th Avenue Northeast corridor, follow the link to answer a few brief questions.

 YES!
 I want to participate in the process.